dawenl/expo-mf/README.md

 - bottleneck
 - pandas (needed to run the example for data preprocessing)

+**Note**: The code is mostly written for Python 2.7.
+For Python 3.x, it is still usable with minor modification.
+If you run into any problem with Python 3.x, feel free to contact me and I will try to get back to you with a helpful solution.

 ## Datasets
 - [Taste Profile Subset](http://labrosa.ee.columbia.edu/millionsong/tasteprofile)
 - [Gowalla](https://snap.stanford.edu/data/loc-gowalla.html): the pre-processed data that we used in the paper can be downloaded [here](http://www.ee.columbia.edu/~dliang/data/gowalla/).